praduemn/ObjectDetect/README.md

-### This code has some tweaking from original code to make it work on IBM POWER and support GPU
+# This code has some tweaking from original code to make it work with different TensorFlow versions and support GPU

 ## Quick start with Docker
 ```